 - Find a Support Group — Psychology Today

-One of the benefits to non-traditional students is that they aren’t on campus, so they don’t face the same peer pressure related to alcohol.
-Since they are usually older than traditional students, they have experience with alcohol and they aren’t swayed by allure of it.
-That isn’t to say that some non-traditional students won’t face issues with alcohol.
+Because many nontraditional students are older and take online classes, they can focus more on their education without being susceptible to alcohol-related peer pressure.
+Since they are usually older than traditional students, they have experience with alcohol and aren’t swayed by the allure of it.
+That isn’t to say that some nontraditional students won’t face issues with alcohol.
 They are still susceptible to overuse and may face the temptation to drink at inappropriate times.

 Instead of going to a party where alcohol is present, most of these students are old enough to purchase it themselves.
 It can start with simply having a drink after a long day to unwind.
-The problem begins when it ends up being more than that.
+The problem begins when it turns into much more than that.

 - Extreme mood swings and irritability

 - Inability to stop or control the amount you drink

 - A lack of interest in once-enjoyable activities

 - Continuing to drink after it has caused problems with family or friends